JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default makeGetMovies;
 ```

-In section 1 we had an empty request argument because `genresFetch` is a singleton fetch.
-The `getMovies` will be different based on different genre ids, therefore, we need to pass `genreId` into the `make` function as the request param.
-This indicates that every fetch instance will be unique for every unique `genreId`.
+In section 1 we had an empty request param because `genresFetch` is a singleton fetch.
+However, `getMovies` will be different based on different genre ids, therefore, we need to pass `genreId` into the `make` function as the request param, which indicates that every fetch instance will be unique for every unique `genreId`.

 ### 2. Use the Movies Fetch

-Using the movies fetch will be very similar to using the genres fetch, where we'll need the `useData`, `useStatus`,`Guard`, and `useDispatch`ReSift modules.
-The only difference is that this time, we need to pass in genreId as the argument for`makeGetMovies()`.
-Let's add the code in:
+Using the movies fetch will be very similar to using the genres fetch, where we'll need the `useData`, `useStatus`,`Guard`, and `useDispatch` ReSift modules.
+The only difference is that this time, we need to pass in genreId as the request param for`makeGetMovies()`:

 ```js
 // /components/Genre.js